DataDog/documentation/content/en/dynamic_instrumentation/enabling/php.md

 2. If you don't already have APM enabled, in your Agent configuration, set the `DD_APM_ENABLED` environment variable to `true` and listening to the port `8126/TCP`.
 3. Install or upgrade the PHP tracing libraries to version 1.4.0, by following the [relevant instructions][2].

    **Note**: Dynamic Instrumentation is available in the `dd-trace-php` library in versions 1.4.0 and later.
-Currently only function and method probes are supported.
+Only function and method probes are supported.

 4. Run your service with Dynamic Instrumentation enabled by setting the `DD_DYNAMIC_INSTRUMENTATION_ENABLED` environment variable to `true`.
 Specify `DD_SERVICE`, `DD_ENV`, and `DD_VERSION` Unified Service Tags so you can filter and group your probes and target active clients across these dimensions.
 5. After starting your service with Dynamic Instrumentation enabled, you can start using Dynamic Instrumentation on the [APM > Dynamic Instrumentation page][3].